opencitations/time-agnostic-library/README.md

 The query string (QUERY_STRING) is useful to identify the entities whose change you want to investigate.

-The specified time is a tuple, in the form (AFTER, BEFORE).
+The specified time is a tuple, in the form (START, END).
 If one of the two values is None, only the other is considered.
 The time can be specified using any existing standard.

 The set of properties (PROPERTIES_SET) narrows the field to those entities where the properties specified in the set have changed.
 If no property was indicated, any changes are considered.